As a French learner, which would you rather hear?

 It simply means “Ya know?” and is oftentimes tacked onto the end of a sentence to emphasize whatever the speaker is saying.

 Non, mais j’en ai marre, t’sais?
 (No, but I am sick of it, ya know?)

-“Yeah, well…” would be the English equivalent to this bunching of words.
-Like English, French has its share of filler words, and enfin is commonly used as such, to a certain degree.
-Meaning “well,” it’s slightly more refined than “eeuuuh” (uhhhh), but still, in many cases, doesn’t necessarily change the meaning of the sentence.
+Like English, French has its share of filler words, and enfin is commonly used as such.
+Meaning “well,” it’s slightly more refined than “eeuuuh” (uhhhh).
+Like most filler words, it doesn’t necessarily change the meaning of the sentence.

 Here’s an example:

 Ouais, enfin… faut vivre avec!
 (Yeah, well…gotta live with it!)